-- Make sure there aren’t any sharp objects lying on the floor or within her reach.
+- Make sure there aren’t any sharp objects lying on the floor or within their reach.

-- Keep her away from water – small children can drown in less than five centimetres of water.
+- Keep them away from water – small children can drown in less than five centimetres of water.

-- For the same reason, never leave her unattended in the bath.
+- For the same reason, never leave them unattended in the bath.